gzavo/CS_Assignment/solution_.md

 MCC Van Dyke et al., 2019
+Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens

-JT Harvey, Applied Ergonomics, 2002
+An analysis of the forces required to drag sheep over various surfaces, JT Harvey, Applied Ergonomics, 2002

 DW Ziegler et al., 2005
+The neurocognitive effects of alcohol on adolescents and college students

 <img width="1800" height="1200" alt="Assignment 1 graph" src="https://github.com/user-attachments/assets/fb51aeeb-247a-4193-a278-85e0504e41f9" />